How to Make Lemony Apple Jam (Step by Step Guide With Pictures)

 - Long tongs for lifting the hot lid

 Ingredients for One Small Jar

 - 3 unpeeled tart green apples (cored and cut into small pieces)

 - 1 1/2 cup 100% apple juice from concentrate

 - 1/2 cup sugar

-- 1 tsp. fresh lemon juice
+- 1 teaspoon fresh lemon juice

-- 1/2 tsp. grated lemon zest
+- 1/2 teaspoon grated lemon zest

-- 1/2 tsp. ground cinnamon
+- 1/2 teaspoon ground cinnamon

-- dash of ground nutmeg and ground cloves
+- Dash of ground nutmeg and ground cloves

 - Bring to a boil over high heat.
 Turn it down to low heat and let simmer until the apples are very soft.

 - Put the jam into a warm sanitized jar.
 This homemade apple jam can last up to 3 weeks if kept in a refrigerator.